vust

 Sources from Search — disagreement flags from the Council

-These are two distinct tools, and we don't blur them. @vustSearchBot gives openable source links and inline [N] citations tied to specific statements — real per-claim provenance.
-The Council of Sages inside @vustbot compares three whole answers (Claude Sonnet 4.6, Grok 4.3, Gemini 3.1 Pro) and flags where they diverge — that's answer-level agree/disagree, and it does NOT attach web source links.
-Use Search when you need clickable evidence; use the Council when you want to know whether independent models actually agree.
+These are two distinct tools, and we don't blur them.
+On the Research tier @vustSearchBot gives numbered markers and openable source links behind specific statements; Quick and Standard return no source list at all.
+The Council of Sages inside @vustbot compares three whole answers (Claude, Grok, Gemini) and flags where they diverge — answer-level agree/disagree, with no web source links.
+Use Search when you need the evidence; use the Council when you want to know whether independent models actually agree.

-Cited sources: @vustSearchBot.
+Openable sources: @vustSearchBot on Research.
 Second opinion across 3 models: @vustbot → Council.

 See the difference

-A source-free chat answer, versus a cited answer plus a 3-model cross-check.
+A source-free chat answer, versus a sourced Research answer plus a 3-model cross-check.

 A plain AI chat answer